Jessica-hub/shuaiang-rong.github.io/_pages/about.md

 I received my B.S. in Electrical Engineering (Automation) and M.S. in Electrical Engineering (Power Systems) from Shanghai University of Electric Power in 2015 and 2018, respectively.
 I joined the University of Illinois Chicago in 2019 for my Ph.D. in Electrical and Computer Engineering.

-Alongside my academic training, I gained industry experience as an intern with Quanta Technology in 2023, where I worked on power distribution line monitoring and customer outage prediction projects.
+Alongside my academic training, I gained industry experience as an intern with [Quanta Technology](https://quanta-technology.com/) in 2023 summer, where I worked on power distribution line monitoring and customer outage prediction projects for a case study in Puerto Rico.
 My broader academic trajectory reflects a strong foundation in both power systems and power electronics and emerging deep learning methodologies for sustainability and hazard mitigation.

 ---